hamidreza2005/laravel-api-error-handler/README.md

 # Laravel Api Error Handler
-a useful package for handle your exception when you are developing a API
+a useful package for handling exception in laravel.
 ## :inbox_tray: Installation
 you can install this package via Composer:
 ```bash